opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 When you are ready for your fieldwork it is time to setup QField on your mobile device.

 !!!
 Workflow

     1. Download and install the latest version of QField from Google's Play Store, Apple's App Store, or by [downloading the latest release for Windows, Linux, or macOS](https://github.com/opengisch/QField/releases).
-    1. Download and install the latest version of QField from Google's Play Store, Apple's App Store, or by [downloading the latest release for Windows, Linux, or macOS](https://github.com/opengisch/QField/releases).
     2. Direct to *Cloud Projects* and log in to QFieldCloud on your mobile device !![Welcome](../../assets/images/getting_started_splashscreen.png,250px)